10 Downing Street: First Lord's house: 1733–1735

 The rebuilding took three years.
 On 23 September 1735, the London Daily Post announced that: "Yesterday the Right Hon.
 Sir Robert Walpole, with his Lady and Family, removed from their House in St James's Square, to his new House, adjoining to the Treasury in St James's Park".
 The cost of conversion is unknown.
 Originally estimated at £8,000, the final cost probably exceeded £20,000.

 Walpole did not enter through the now-famous door; that would not be installed until forty years later.
 Kent's door was modest, belying the spacious elegance beyond.
-The First Lord's new, albeit temporary, home had sixty rooms, with hardwood and marble floors, crown moulding, elegant pillars and marble mantelpieces; those on the west side with views of St James's Park.
+The First Lord's new, albeit temporary, home had sixty rooms, with hardwood and marble floors, cornices, elegant pillars and marble mantelpieces; those on the west side with views of St James's Park.
 One of the largest rooms was a study measuring forty feet by twenty with enormous windows overlooking St James's Park.
 "My Lord's Study" (as Kent labelled it in his drawings) would later become the Cabinet Room where prime ministers meet with the Cabinet ministers.

 Shortly after moving in, Walpole ordered that a portion of the land outside his study be converted into a terrace and garden.
 Letters patent issued in April 1736 state that: "... a piece of garden ground situated in his Majesty's park of St James's, & belonging & adjoining to the house now inhabited by the Right Honourable the Chancellor of His Majesty's Exchequer, hath been lately made & fitted up at the Charge ... of the Crown".

 The same document confirmed that Number 10 Downing Street was: "meant to be annexed & united to the Office of his Majesty's Treasury & to be & to remain for the Use & Habitation of the first Commissioner of his Majesty's Treasury for the time being".